goodship1/Terminal-Clone/README.md

 - [ ] Fix do_meow evaluation.
 - [ ] Add feature to allow user to add custom Key-Bindings.
 - [ ] Add feature to allow text hightling and copy and paste
+- [ ] Add feature for copy and paste and drop down menu
+- [ ] Add feature to Allow piping of expression.